Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-That same year, Gossett acted in Joe Alves's third instalment of the shark attack thriller film series Jaws 3-D. On accepting the role, Gossett said "I turned down Jaws 3-D three or four times," he admits.
+That same year, Gossett acted in Joe Alves's third installment of the shark attack thriller film series Jaws 3-D. On accepting the role, Gossett said "I turned down Jaws 3-D three or four times," he admits.
 "It was just a little part.
 Finally they said they'd expand the role."
 He also added that he accepted "because there was nothing else.
 There have not been a lot of offers since Officer."
 On developing his character he said "I made my character a Creole, it gives him a more interesting flavor.
 He starts off as a shrewd entrepreneur, but he makes one mistake and everything falls through.
 He's almost like Captain Ahab."
 The film grossed $13,422,500 on its opening weekend, which was 1983's second highest-grossing opening weekend of the year, playing to 1,311 theaters at its widest release and accounting for 29.5% of its final gross.
 It has achieved total lifetime worldwide gross of $87,987,055.
 Reception for the movie was generally negative, it has an 11% 'rotten' rating at Rotten Tomatoes based on 36 reviews, with an average rating of 3.5/10.
 Its critical consensus reads, "A cheese-soaked ocean thriller with no evident reason to exist, Jaws 3 bellows forth with a plaintive yet ultimately unheeded cry to put this franchise out of viewers' misery."
 Gossett said he was the "only cast member to survive the generally negative reviews".
 At the 4th Golden Raspberry Awards, Gossett was nominated for Worst Supporting Actor.

 In 1984, Gossett acted in Richard Lester's ensemble comedy Finders Keepers.
 The film generally received good reviews.
 James Monaco reviewed the film in his book, The Movie Guide, and said of the acting "Finders Keepers benefits from the well-judged performances of its energetic cast."